IT-WIBRC/dev-tools/README.md

 ## ✨ Key Features

 - **Unified Command:** Access all features with the short, intuitive command `dk`.
-- **Intelligent Scaffolding:** Create new projects from popular frameworks with a single, intuitive command.
-You can also use custom templates for a consistent workflow.
+- **Intelligent Scaffolding:** Create new projects from a wide variety of popular frameworks with a single, intuitive command.
+You can also use custom templates for a consistent workflow. **See the list of supported templates below.**
 - **Robust Configuration:** The tool reliably finds your configuration file (`.devkit.json`) in any project or monorepo structure.
 It uses a clear priority system to manage both local and global settings.
 - **Powerful Cache Management:** Optimize project setup speed with flexible caching strategies for your templates.
 These strategies are mainly applied when using a GitHub URL:
   - `always-refresh`: Always pull the latest template from the remote repository.